royfactory/royfactory.github.io/content/posts/cloud/2025-07-14-kubernetes-architecture.md

 ---
+ShowToc: true
+categories:
-categories: kubernetes
+- kubernetes
-image: /img/kubernetes-architecture-cover.jpg
 date: 2025-07-14
 description: Kubernetes is a powerful system, but how does it actually work?
 In this post, we explore the full architecture of Kubernetes — from Control Plane to Worker Nodes — with simple diagrams and real-world analogies.
+draft: false
+image: /img/kubernetes-architecture-cover.jpg
 keywords: kubernetes, k8s, kubernetes architecture, cluster, nodes, control plane, api server, kubelet, scheduler, etcd, cloud native
-tags: kubernetes k8s architecture cluster node pod control-plane beginner devops cloud-native
+tags:
+- kubernetes
+- k8s
+- architecture
+- cluster
+- node
+- pod
+- control-plane
+- beginner
+- devops
+- cloud-native
 title: 'Kubernetes Architecture: How It All Works Behind the Scenes'
-ShowToc: true
-draft: false
 ---

 # Kubernetes Architecture: How It All Works Behind the Scenes

 If you've already learned the basic concepts of Kubernetes — like Pods, Nodes, and Services — the next big step is understanding **how all these pieces come together**.